June 26, 2013

 Stalking the Elephant

-, which I try to update twice a week, is also about the biographer's writing life (well, mine, anyway), as well as a work in progress, SARA AND ERSKINE, AN AMERICAN ROMANCE
+It's also about the biographer's writing life (well, mine, anyway) and a work in progress, SARA AND ERSKINE, AN AMERICAN ROMANCE

-, a World War One-era minister's wife, suffragist, and poet, and her extraordinary affair with the outspoken attorney, philosophical anarchist, and Renaissance man CHARLES ERSKINE SCOTT WOOD
+, a World War One-era minister's wife, suffragist, and poet, and her extraordinary affair with an outspoken attorney, philosophical anarchist, and Renaissance man CHARLES ERSKINE SCOTT WOOD

 , click on the RSS button of your browser.
 (In Firefox

 : Go to the Bookmarks menu and select "Subscribe to This Page.")
 You can then check to see if there's been an update in the RSS feed of your browser's toolbar.